AaltoSciComp/slurm-ssh-node-proxycommand/README.md

 Seem to work but in testing.
 Contributions welcome but no warranties on it working.

 * May not work on a Windows client (`/dev/null` in the ssh config file
   - what should this become?)
+* If the ssh connection dies, the background job will be terminated.
+  You will lose your state and not be able to save.
+* If the job dies due to time or memory exceeded, the same as above will happen: your job will die and there is no time to save.
+* Resources are reserved for the whole time you are connected.
+  Disconnect when not in use.

 # See also